yeonwoo378/CrossFlow/README.md

 | DiMR         | 512x512     | T5-XXL | [[t2i_512px_t5_dimr.pth](https://huggingface.co/QHL067/CrossFlow/blob/main/pretrained_models/t2i_512px_t5_dimr.pth)] | Initialize with [t2i_512px_clip_dimr.pth] and fine-tune on JourneyDB for 10 epochs. |
 | DiT          | 512x512     | T5-XXL | [[t2i_512px_t5_dit.pth](https://huggingface.co/QHL067/CrossFlow/blob/main/pretrained_models/t2i_512px_t5_dit.pth)] | Initialize with [t2i_512px_clip_dimr.pth] and fine-tune on JourneyDB for 10 epochs. |

 - To save training time, all T5-XXL-based models are initialized with a CLIP-based model and fine-tuned on JourneyDB (4M) for ten epochs.
-As a result, these models may occasionally exhibit very minor text-image misalignments, which are not observed in the original paper's model trained from scratch.
+As a result, these models may occasionally exhibit very minor text-image misalignments, which are not observed in the original paper's T5 models since they are trained from scratch.

 ------